-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - All live animal exhibits should enter 4-H pocket pet show only.
-2.
+- Due to the absence of interview judging at the State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
+All live animal exhibits should enter 4-H pocket pet show only.

-- First or second year in project

-- 2 Three years in project
+2 Three years in project

-- Intermediates (11-13 yrs. old)

-- 3 First or second year in project

-- 4 Three years or more in project
+- 3 First or second year in project - 4 Three years or more in project

-- Seniors (14-18 yrs. old)

-- 5 First or second year in project

-- 6 Three years or more in project
+- 5 First or second year in project - 6 Three years or more in project